jefflueck/colorgame/README.md

 * Player guesses the box.
 * If the wrong color is guessed, message "Try Again at the top of the page".
 * If wrong box is clicked, it disappears limiting choices.
-* If the right answer is given, message "That is correct".
+* If the right answer is given, message "Correct!".

 ### Right answer produces a unique result
 * If answer is right then change all boxes to same color.